vitekzkytek/PythonDataIES/README.md

 # Data Processing in Python (JEM207)

 Now is time for you to work on your projects.
-We will publish a shared Excel files with proposed times for you to sign up for a consulting session.
+Please, [sign up](https://docs.google.com/spreadsheets/d/1yTEYUeJmj2XLuBXZuMT9S_dTc17sdhOO0fTX5NMA3tw/edit?usp=sharing) for a consulting session.
+You shoul be able to edit this file via your faculty gmail account.
+Let us know, if you have any troubles.

+Happy coding! 💻

 Students without a partner for a project can try to find one [here](https://docs.google.com/spreadsheets/d/1x54Adb2cWckD1ZM_EkpjjDwG69h67_Q8Ae1GGchORF8/edit?usp=sharing)